All Episodes

 And then it eventually ended up working like a champ.

-I mean, it's not, it's not perfect.
+I mean, it's not perfect.

-There's still everybody on my right side sounds chipmunk, but the left side overpowers it, overrides it, dominates it.
+There's still, everybody on my right side sounds chipmunk, but the left side overpowers it, overrides it, dominates it.

-It's it's for me, you can understand where I'm coming from.
+For me, you can understand where I'm coming from, total deafness without any of this.

 For me, it's miraculous.

-I still am in awe of the coincidence or the blessing that in my little speck of time to live on the earth.
+I still am in awe of the coincidence or the blessing that in my little speck of time to live on the earth, it's at the same time human beings have advanced to the point of inventing this technology.

-So that I mean, the big timeline of humanity, however long that is, our time on it is infinitesimally small.
+I mean, the big timeline of humanity, however long that is, our time on it is infinitesimally small, and mine happens to coincide with that kind of technology being created.

 How can you not believe in God?